 At this stage, consumers whose needs are intrigued will be compelled to seek more information either actively or not.
-There are two levels of involvement with the search.
+There are two levels of in 41 vement with the search.
 First, attention is sharplylower search state in which a person has only become more receptive to information about a product.
 Second, the active information search where someone looking for reading material, let's say, a friend, do online activities and learn about the store to know about that product.

-Consumers usually try to remember before seeking various sources of external information regarding the needs associated with the consumption of certain.
-Past experience is regarded as internal information sources.
-The greater the relation to past experience, the less external information that may be required consumers to reach a decision.
+Consumers usually try to remember before seeking various sources of external information regarding the needs 52 pointed with the consumption of certain.
+Past experience is regarded as internal information sources 17 le greater the relation to past experience, the less external information that may be required consumers to reach a decision.
 Many consumer decisions are based on the combined experience of the past (internal resources) and noncommercial marketing information (external source).
 The level of perceived risk may also affect the stage of the decision making process.
-In high risk situations, consumers may be involved in the search and evaluation of complex information; in low risk situations, they may be using tactics of search and assessment information is very simple.
+In high risk situations, consumers may be involved in the search and evaluation of complex information; in low risk situations, they may be using tactics of search and as 37 ment information is very simple.